mcooper7649/CSS-TINDOG/README.md

 6. When refactoring, remember Media Queries are different use cases.

 7. Combining Selectors is useful to override previous class inheritance.

+Pick and Mix Selectors Lesson

+1. Multiple Selectors (this adds the styles to each tag)

+- h1, h2, h3, h4, h5, h6 {
+    font-family: "Monteserrat-Bold";
+}

+* the space is optional.

+2. Hierarchical Selectors | 1st is from parent 2nd is from child
+    selector1 selector2 {

+    }

+-  div .container-fluid
+    h1 #title
+        Hello World

+- In our above example we can use div h1 {color: red} as a Heirarchal Selector.
+- While technically working, its very broad, you may prefer to use  .container-fluid h1 {color: red;} to be more specific.

+3. Combine Selectors | Must Occer in the same element no parent selecting

+-  selector1.selector2 {
+    color: red;
+}

+Or

+ selector1#selector2 {
+    color: red;
+}